alibabasglab/FRCRN/README.md

-This repo provides the processed samples of the manuscript "FRCRN: Boosting Feature Representation using Frequency Recurrence for Monaural Speech Enhancement", which was submitted to IEEE ICASSP 2022.
+This repo provides the processed samples of the manuscript "FRCRN: Boosting Feature Representation using Frequency Recurrence for Monaural Speech Enhancement", which was accepted by IEEE ICASSP 2022.